libp2p/js-libp2p-rendezvous/README.md

 libp2p-rendezvous-server --datastoreHost 'localhost' --datastoreUser 'root' --datastorePassword 'your-secret-pw' --datastoreDatabase 'libp2p_rendezvous_db'
 ```

-⚠️ For testing purposes you can skip using MySQL and use a memory datastore.
-This must not be used in production!
+⚠️ For testing purposes you can skip using MySQL and use a memory datastore. **This must not be used in production!**.
 For this you just need to provide the `--enableMemoryDatabase` option.

 #### PeerId